jakobhviid/BigDataCourseExercises/lectures/07/README.md

 **Note:** This may take several minutes.
 To keep track of the progress you can either run `kubectl get pods -w` or an alternative cmd like `watch -n1 kubectl get pods` in a secondary terminal session.

+**Note:** It can happen that the datahub-nocode-migration-job-XXXXX pod(s) can run more than once because it cannot connect to `datahub-gms` so please wait for one of the pods to say `Completed`

 **Task: Clean up completed and possible failed pods.**